Aftab Jehangir

 Aftab Jehangir (آفتاب جہانگیر) is a Pakistani politician who had been a member of the National Assembly of Pakistan from August 2018 till January 2023.

 Political career

 He was elected to the National Assembly of Pakistan from Constituency NA-252 (Karachi West-V) as a candidate of Pakistan Tehreek-e-Insaf in the 2018 Pakistani general election.

 In October 2018, the Sindh Anti-Corruption Establishment initiated an inquiry against Jehangir after he was accused by Rabistan Khan of land grabbing in Taiser Town.

 Resignation

-In April 2022, he also resigned from the National Assembly seat along with all Tehreek-e-Insaaf members after the Foreign-imposed Regime Change by the United States.
+In April 2022, he also resigned from the National Assembly seat along with all Tehreek-e-Insaaf members after the no confidence motion against Imran Khan.